Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM

 \subsection{Hamamatsu MPPCs and NDL SiPMs}

-A SiPM comprises a high-density matrix of avalanche photodiodes operating in Geiger mode and is distinguished by its high photon detection efficiency, high gain, excellent time resolution, low operation voltage, ruggedness, and magnetic field resistance.
-Typically, the quantum efficiency is close to 50\%.
-When photons arrive at a SiPM, pixels are fired via the Photoelectric Effect, and electrons are generated and amplified.
-There are thermally induced electrons, even without light input.
-This is called dark counting.
-An electron generated and amplified in a SiPM is called a photo-electron ($\pe$), whether from a signal or a dark counting background.
-The output pulse height varies proportionately to the number of photoelectrons ($\npe$), which can be distinguished in the ADC distribution of signals from a SiPM.
+A SiPM consists of a densely packed array of avalanche photodiodes, each operating in Geiger mode.
+This technology features exceptional photon detection efficiency, substantial gain, superior time resolution, low operational voltage, durability, and immunity to magnetic fields.
+The quantum efficiency of a SiPM typically approaches 50\%.
+Upon photon arrival, the SiPM's pixels trigger through the photoelectric effect, generating and amplifying electrons.
+This includes the generation of thermally induced electrons in the absence of photon input, known as dark counting.
+An electron thus generated and amplified in a SiPM, whether from an actual signal or dark counting, is termed a photo-electron ($\pe$).
+The output pulse amplitude is directly proportional to the number of photoelectrons ($\npe$), distinguishable in the SiPM's Analog-to-Digital Converter (ADC) signal distribution.

-We employ two types of SiPMs: the S13360 series MPPC manufactured by Hamamatsu company~\cite{MPPC} and the EQR15 11-3030D-S series SiPM from the Novel Device Laboratory (NDL)~\cite{NDL,EQR}.
-Compared to the S10362 series utilized in the current KLM, the S13360 series of MPPC have the same $1.3~\mm\times 1.3~\mm$ sensitive area, while lower operation voltages and reduced cross-talk and dark counting rates (DCR).
+In our research, we utilize two variants of SiPMs: the S13360 series MPPC with a pixel size of $50~\um$, produced by Hamamatsu, and the EQR15 11-3030D-S series SiPM with a $15~\um$ pixel size, developed by the Novel Device Laboratory (NDL).
+The S13360 series MPPCs, in comparison to the S10362 series used in the existing KLM detector of Belle II, offer an identical sensitive area of $1.3~\mm \times 1.3~\mm$, but with lower operational voltages and decreased rates of cross-talk and dark counting (DCR).